Top 6 Teaching Strategies Adopted by Higher-Ed Institutions Post-Covid

 2. Technology-Based Learning

-When it comes to online learning, it is essential to leverage technology effectively.
-Therefore, an increasing number of higher-ed instructors are leveraging technology in their higher education teaching strategies, such as smart boards and webinars, to help students learn better.
+Effective technology use is essential for online learning.
+Therefore, an increasing number of higher education instructors are using technology, such as smart boards and webinars, in their teaching strategies to help students learn better.

-One of the advantages of these tools is the flexibility offered by them.
+One of the advantages of these tools is their flexibility.
 For instance, a small smart board can be carried almost anywhere and allows instructors to create a good visualization (various colors, text types, graphs) for the topic being taught for better student understanding.
 The best part about using these smartboards during webinars is the efficiency and creativity they offer in delivering online course content.

 Further, these smartboards, in combination with robust video editing software, allow instructors to edit the entire lecture and send it to students as documents via email.